Our initiatives so far

 No stone unturned.

-We know current methods of manufacturing create climate-warming emissions, so we invest in reforestation and biodiversity projects (in Peru, Brazil and the UK) that offset the emissions we produce.
+We know current methods of manufacturing create climate-warming emissions, and we’re working hard to address that.
+But we’ve made a start by investing in reforestation and biodiversity projects (in Peru, Brazil and the UK) that offset the emissions we produce from our outbound logistics, and as a result all our deliveries are now carbon neutral.

-But our aim is to reach Net Zero by 2030 - to be responsible for as close to zero emissions as possible, allowing us to invest in projects that absorb emissions rather than simply offset them.
-To help us achieve this we’ve commissioned an emissions audit of our entire supply chain and business to help us prioritise our tasks for 2022.
+Our aim is to reach Net Zero by 2030 - to be responsible for as close to zero emissions as possible, allowing us to invest in projects that absorb emissions rather than simply offset them.
+To help us achieve this we’ve commissioned an emissions audit of our entire supply chain and business to help us prioritise our targets for 2022.

-It’s also clear that everything we make should both last a long time and have more than one life; we must reduce, reuse, and recycle.
-So we’ve made sure every single component of our mattresses can be recycled, from our foam comfort layers to our tiny Aerocoil springs; similarly, any returned mattresses are refurbished and redistributed or recycled, while any leftover foam is repurposed into other things like dog beds or carpet underlay.
+Reduce, reuse, and recycle; this applies to us like everyone else.
+So we’ve made sure every component of our mattresses can be recycled, from our foam comfort layers to our tiny Aerocoil springs; similarly, any leftover foam is repurposed into other things like dog beds or carpet underlay.

 The right materials

-We’re using our engineering expertise to identify more responsible materials: so far we’ve removed as many pollutants as we can from our foam, we use sustainable wood, our textiles are OEKO-TEX certified (a safeguard against harmful substances), and we’re using more and more recycled materials (even plastic bottles) in our packaging and products, in accordance with the Global Recycled Standard (GRS).
-We’re also part of the Better Cotton Initiative (BCI), which focuses on reducing the huge environmental impact of cotton production.
+We’re using our engineering expertise to identify more environmentally responsible materials: so far we’ve removed as many pollutants as we can from our foam, we use sustainable wood, our textiles are OEKO-TEX certified (a safeguard against harmful substances), and we’re using more recycled materials (even plastic bottles) in our packaging and products, in accordance with the Global Recycled Standard (GRS).
+We’re also part of the Better Cotton movement (BCI), which works to reduce the environmental impact of cotton production.

-But we know we can do more: we’re sourcing FSC certified wood, we’re continuing to replace new materials with recycled ones, and we’re working on new, responsible foam technologies.
+But we know we can do more: we’re sourcing FSC certified wood, we’re swapping even more new materials for recycled ones, and we’re developing new, responsible foam technologies...
+The work continues.

 Made in the UK